umd-mith/unbind/README.md

 ##  As a Library

-To create a manifest you need to give `Manifest` the path to a TEI XML file and also a URI where the manifest is going to be published:
+To create a manifest programatically you need to give `Manifest` the path to a TEI XML file, and also the URI where the manifest is going to be published:

 ```python